Where is the Ngorongoro Crater?

 About 30 miles long, the Olduvai Gorge is part of the Great Rift Valley and lies within the rain shadow of the Ngorongoro highlands.
 500000 years ago, water began carving through the seven layers of deposits, revealing the gorge that we see today.
 Fossils suggest that various hominid species have occupied the crater continuously for about 3 million years!

 Visiting the gorge is like travelling through time, and it is a little overwhelming to realise just how long humans have been here, and just how far we have come.

 The unique confluence of human history and the harmonious balance of human and wildlife interactions resulted in the NCA becoming a World Heritage Site and listed as an International Biosphere Reserve by the UNESCO’s Man and Biosphere Reserve Programme.

 When is the best time to visit Ngorongoro?

 Like every safari destination, the Ngorongoro Crater has something to offer all year round.
 The thing to keep in mind are the rains, around which the pendulum of all life swings.
 There are two distinctive seasons, the rainy season (November to April) and the dry season (May to October).

 November to April, let the rain fall

 There are two distinctive rainfall patterns.
 The short rains are from November to December and the long rains from February to April.
-February to April, generally considered to be the off season – read quieter with fewer tourists, is an exciting time to visit as the herds gather to have their young on the Short Grass Plains.
+February to April, generally considered to be the low season (read quieter with fewer tourists), is an exciting time to visit as the herds gather to have their young on the short grass plains.